-The Prologue (Chapter One, verses one through eighteen) to the Gospel of St. John is a mystical reflection on the Divinity and Incarnation of Jesus Christ, the Logos, the Word made Flesh.
+The Prologue (Chapter One, verses one through eighteen) to the Gospel of St. John is a mystical reflection on the Divinity and Incarnation of Jesus Christ, the Word made Flesh.
 The Prologue of John is one of the most significant theological passages in the New Testament of the Bible.
 This beautiful passage is often found in anthologies of world literature, for it is truly poetic and profound in nature.
 The Prologue begins and ends in eternity, which effectively emphasizes the Word entering time and history through the Incarnation in verse fourteen.

 An interlinear translation is provided for the complete Prologue of John, verses one through eighteen.
 In order to understand the original language, the following translation closely follows the Greek, in which word order is primarily used for emphasis.
 You can find a fluent English translation in the Gospel of St. John, and you can receive help from the text and references on the Greek alphabet.